CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 # Using Allas to migrate your data from Taito to Puhti

-Taito.csc.fi cluster will be closed at the end of 2019.
-If you have some data that you want to preserve in the directories of Taito (including $HOME, $WRKDIR and project directories) you have to copy the data elsewhere before 1.1.
-2020.
+The Taito.csc.fi cluster will be closed at the end of 2019.
+If you have data that you want to preserve in the directories of Taito (including $HOME, $WRKDIR and project directories), you have to copy the data elsewhere before 1.1.2020.

-The new Allas object storage service provides a platform that you can use to store your data that is currently in the disks of Taito.
+The new Allas object storage service provides a platform that you can use to store your data that is currently in Taito.

 *    [Allas user guide](./index.md)

-The new Puhti server, that is replacing Taito, does not provide permanent storage space for research data.
-Even if you would continue your work immediately in Puhti, it is good to make a longer term copy of your data to Allas.
+The new Puhti server that is replacing Taito does not provide permanent storage space for research data.
+Even if you would continue your work immediately in Puhti, it is good to make a longer-term copy of your data to Allas.
 This is achieved by migrating your data from Taito to Puhti through Allas.

 *    [Puhti quick start guide](../../support/tutorials/puhti_quick.md)

 This tutorial provides four examples of moving data first from Taito to Allas and then from Allas to Puhti.

-1. [The first example](#e1) uses a-commands (a-put, a-get) for moving data from Taito to Puhti
+1. [The first example](#e1) uses the *a-commands* (a-put, a-get) for moving data from Taito to Puhti.
-2. [The second example](#e2) the same data is transported using rclone.
+2. [The second example](#e2) transports the same data using _rclone_.
-3. [The third example](#e3) focuses on uploading large files from Taito to Allas
+3. [The third example](#e3) focuses on uploading large files from Taito to Allas.
-4. [The fourth example](#e4) handles the case where the dataset to be copied includes a *large* amount of files
+4. [The fourth example](#e4) handles the case in which the dataset to be copied includes a *large* amount of files.

-The first approach is useful in cases where the data is mainly used within the CSC computing environment (Taito, Puhti, Mahti).
-While the second option (rclone) is good for cases where the data will be used outside CSC too.
+The first approach is useful in cases when the data is mainly used within the CSC computing environment (Taito, Puhti, Mahti).
+The second option (rclone) is good for cases when the data will be used outside CSC too.

-The tutorials are based on interactively executed commands and thus they apply only for relatively small datasets (max some hundreds of GBs).
+The tutorials are based on interactively executed commands and thus apply only for relatively small datasets (max some hundreds of GBs).

-## NEW!
-Datamangler
+## Datamangler

-A new temporary service, Datamangler, was taken in use on Novmber 12th 2019 to support data migration from Taito to Allas.
+A new temporary service, Datamangler, was launched on November 12, 2019 to support data migration from Taito to Allas.
-Datamangler includes a set of nodes that have access to the Taito disk area and fast connection to Allas service.
-Datamangler should be used for data transport only.
+Datamangler includes a set of nodes that have access to the Taito disk area and a fast connection to the Allas service.
+Datamangler should only be used for data transport.

-To access Datamangler, use address: datamangler.csc.fi.
-For example
+To access Datamangler, use the address datamangler.csc.fi:
 ```text
 ssh csc-user-account@datamangler.csc.fi
 ```

-We recommend you to use Datamangler to transfer your files to Allas, as their transfer capacity is significantly greater than from Taito login node or Taito-shell.
+We recommend using Datamangler to transfer files to Allas, as the transfer capacity is significantly greater than from a Taito login node or Taito-shell.
 All of them have the same data transport commands and procedures.

 ## 1. Get access to Allas

-By default the CSC computing projects do not have access to Allas.
-Thus, the first thing is to add Allas service for your project.
-This is done with the [MyCSC](https://my.csc.fi) interface.
+By default, CSC computing projects do not have access to Allas.
+Thus, the first thing is to add the Allas service to your project.
+This is done in the [MyCSC](https://my.csc.fi) interface.
-Note that only the project manager can apply for the access.
-Once access is granted, all project members must visit MyCSC web service and accept the term of use for Allas, before they can use the Allas storage area.
+Note that only the project manager can apply for access.
+Once access is granted, all project members must visit the MyCSC web service and accept the term of use for Allas before they can use the Allas storage area.

 The default storage quota in Allas is 10 TB.
-As this space is shared with all project members it is quite possible that this is not enough.
-In that case you should estimate how much space is needed and then send a request for more space.
-Note, that files stored in Allas consume billing units.
+As this space is shared with all project members, it is
+possible that the space is not sufficient.
+In that case, you should estimate how much space is needed and request more space.
+Note that the files stored in Allas consume billing units.
 The request should be sent to **servicedesk@csc.fi**.
-Please include to your quota request:
+Please include in your quota request:

-   *    ID/name of your project
+   *    The ID/name of your project
-   *    amount Allas space needed
+   *    The amount Allas space needed
-   *    a shot description of the data to be stored
+   *    A short description of the data to be stored

-# Migration example 1: A-commands <a name="e1"></a>
+# Migration example 1: a-commands <a name="e1"></a>

 ## A. Uploading data from Taito to Allas

-A-commands are Allas specific help tools that allow you to have an easy start with Allas.
+The a-commands are Allas-specific tools that allow an easy start with Allas.
-A-commands pack, compress and move data automatically.
-This reduces the storage space needed, but on the other hand, makes the storage process slower.
-A-commands are a good option for miscellaneous data that compresses well and is mostly used in CSC environment.
+The a-commands pack, compress and move data automatically.
+This reduces the storage space needed but on the other hand makes the storage process slower.
+The a-commands are a good option for miscellaneous data that compresses well and is mostly used in the CSC environment.

-In this example in my Taito $WRKDIR I have a sub directory: _genomes/zebrafish_ that contains eight files listed below:
+In this example, I have the sub directory _genomes/zebrafish_ in my Taito $WRKDIR that contains the eight files listed below:

 <pre><b>ls $WRKDIR/genomes/zebrafish</b>
 Danio_rerio.GRCz10.91.1.bt2  Danio_rerio.GRCz10.91.2.bt2
 Danio_rerio.GRCz10.91.3.bt2  Danio_rerio.GRCz10.91.4.bt2